 Use this section to decide when to open registration for attendees and when to close registration.
 Note that if you are unable to extend your registration close date beyond a certain point, this most likely means your event end date is in the way (the system will not allow you to extend the registration close date beyond the end date of the event).

-- Registrant logs into Eventsquid.com >> accesses the MY EVENTS area
+- User logs into Eventsquid.com >> accesses the MY EVENTS area

 Sub-account registration is typically used in the case of a parent registering a minor.